sammyschneider/ProductPlan-Homework/README.md

 ## Bonus Points
 - You may choose to make the application responsive.
-- You may choose to make the bars drag & droppable into different positions within the timeline.
+- You may choose to make the bars drag & droppable into additional lanes within the timeline.
 - You may choose to make the underlying timeline horizontally scrollable.
 - You may choose to make the Lane container expandable and collapsable.